thorian93/ansible-role-journald/README.md

 # Ansible Role: Journald

-Ensures persistent logging for journald on RHEL/CentOS, Debian/Ubuntu and Fedora servers.
+This role ensures persistent logging for journald on RHEL/CentOS, Debian/Ubuntu and Fedora servers.

 ## Requirements